Structural results for the Tree Builder Random Walk: Introduction

 Then, $\mathcal{G}_h$ is an asymptotic property for any $h$.
 On the other hand, \cite[Theorem 1]{pittel1994note} guarantees (see also \cite[Section 8.2]{remcoVol2}) that there exists a positive constant $h_0$ for which, $P_{G_0^{\rm edge}}$-almost surely, the BA-tree satisfies $\mathcal{G}_{h_0}$. \end{example}

 \begin{example}[The maximum degree of the BA-tree] For any fixed real number $h\ge 0$, consider the property

 Then, $\mathcal{G}_h$ is an asymptotic property for any $h$.
-It is shown in \cite[Theorem 3.1]{mori2005maximum} that it has a $P_{G_0^{\rm edge}}$ non-trivial probability for the BA-tree for any $h>0$, hence it is not a $P_{G_0^{\rm edge}}$-almost sure graph property. \end{example}
+It is shown in \cite[Theorem 3.1]{mori2005maximum} that it has a $P_{G_0^{\rm edge}}$ non-trivial probability for the BA-tree for any $h>0$, hence it is not a $P_{G_0^{\rm edge}}$-almost sure graph property.
+(The notation in the denominator refers to the maximal degree among the vertices of $G_t$.) \end{example}

 Our main results give us conditions under which we can transfer asymptotic graph properties which hold almost surely for the BA-tree to the graph sequence generated by the \name; we call this transfer mechanism the {\it Transfer Principle}.
-In this paper, we introduce a mixing condition~\mixc, given in Definition~\ref{def:TP} in Section~\ref{sec:generaltransfer} to avoid too many definitions in this introduction.
+In this paper, we introduce a mixing condition~\mixc.
 Our main result states that, under \mixc, the Transfer Principle holds.

-Before stating the theorem we need to introduce a sequence of stopping times $\{\tau_k\}_{k \in \mathbb{N}}$ corresponding to the times when the \name{} process actually adds at least one new vertex, the {\it growth times}.
+Before proceeding, we need to introduce a sequence of stopping times $\{\tau_k\}_{k \in \mathbb{N}}$ corresponding to the times when the \name{} process actually adds at least one new vertex, the {\it growth times}.
 The sequence is defined as follows: $\tau_0 \equiv 0$ and for $k\geq 1$

 if $\tau_{k-1} <\infty$, and $\tau_k = \infty$ otherwise.
 Observe that the sequence $\{T_{\tau_k}\}_{k \in \mathbb{N}}$ is the subsequence of $\{T_n\}_{n\in \mathbb{N}}$ that carries all modifications made by the walker.
 More formally, we have that $T_n = T_{\tau_k}$ for all~$n \in [\tau_k,\tau_{k+1})$.
 Throughout this paper we will consider only sequences of probability laws $\{\mathcal{L}_n\}_{n\ge 1}$ under which $\tau_k < \infty$ holds for all $k$ almost surely.
-This is because we are not interested is scenarios in which the graph sequence will eventually be constant (stop growing) with positive probability.
-On the other hand, our mixing condition \mixc{} will ensure, roughly speaking, that the growth times are rare enough so that the random walk on each of the current trees (after finitely many exceptions) mixes before a new vertex is added.
+This is because we are not interested in scenarios in which the graph sequence will eventually be constant (stop growing) with positive probability.
+On the other hand, our mixing condition \mixc{} below will ensure, roughly speaking, that the growth times are rare enough so that the random walk on each of the current trees (after finitely many exceptions) mixes before a new vertex is added.